re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 * Set preamble longer than sleep time of Relayer's, send one message, Relayer wakes up, sends 1 dummy load, changes preamble, stays awake for X seconds.
 Node waits Z amount of time before sending message (at that point, network is "awake")
 	* this way everything is "set in stone", so the battery life can be computed

+* Set preamble longer than sleep time of Relayer's, send 1 message, preamble wakes Relayer up, and it is able to catch the associated message with the preamble.
+Rquires MESH Timout to increase substantially

 ## Setup Outline

 The setup consists of three components; a Node, several Relays, and the Gateway.